guardsman/guardsman/README.md

 ### String

-*All limit based methods will first ensure the subject is a string*
+*All limit based methods will first ensure the subject is a string and that the encoding matches mb_internal_encoding*

 ```php
 \Guardsman\check($subject)->isString();